davidfufu/OpenWTProfilesViaContextMenu/README.md

 Known Issues:
 - Bash and WSL can't group their tabs in the same existing WT window as default profile, Powershell, and Command Line.
 Investigating this.

+## Installation

+Double click the "Add Context Menu Commands in Registry.reg" file and confirm.

+## Removal

+Double click the "Remove Context Menu Commands in Registry.reg" file and confirm.

+OR

+Go to HKEY_CLASSES_ROOT\directory\background\shell and HKEY_CLASSES_ROOT\directory\shell and delete the entries themselves.